Skip to Main Content

 Frequently asked questions

-Whether pet insurance is worth it depends on your pet’s health, the coverage you choose and your financial situation.
+• Whether pet insurance is worth it depends on your pet’s health, the coverage you choose and your financial situation.
+If you decide to purchase pet insurance, it can be a valuable investment to help cover unexpected veterinary costs, potentially saving you significant out-of-pocket expenses.

+• Most insurers don’t cover pre-existing conditions, but some “curable” pre-existing conditions may be covered.
 For example, if your dog’s leg was broken before or during the waiting period, the injury is deemed a pre-existing condition under the new policy.
-However, if the leg has healed and he’s been symptom-free for a certain period (usually around 180 days), his broken leg will no longer be considered a pre-existing condition.
+However, if the injury has healed and your pet has been symptom-free for a certain period (usually around 180 days), that broken leg will no longer be considered a pre-existing condition.

-• If certain issues (such as knee or ligament injuries) occur before the coverage’s effective date or during the waiting period, the insurer may pay out for the pet’s care.
-However, they may not cover that condition in the future.
+• Some pet insurance carriers offer preventive care during a waiting period.
+However, if certain issues (such as knee or ligament injuries) occur before the coverage’s effective date or during the waiting period, the insurer may not cover that condition in the future.
+It’s worth looking into bilateral conditions covered (or not covered) by your insurer before signing the dotted line.